ryotsu/snake.gif/README.md

 ---

-You can play it [here](https://gif.kochika.me).
+You can play it [here](https://gif.kochika.me/snake).

-Only one person can play it at a time.
-If the 'Start Game' button is enabled, start the game with space bar or the button and control the snake with the arrow keys.
+Only one person can play at a time.
+If the 'Start Game' button is enabled, you can start the game and control the snake with the arrow keys.